Voice Acting

 “I Know You’re Probably Mad at Me for Leaving Before the Funeral” The Pretty Theft

-This monologue is another excellent piece that builds from something subtle into big emotions and makes for a good audition piece.
+In another recommendation from Adam Szymkowicz, this monologue is another excellent piece that builds from something subtle into big emotions and makes for a good audition piece.
+Understanding the character’s place in the world can add depth to your performance, highlighting their journey and the broader societal context they navigate.

 This one is about two and a half minutes long, so it’s on the longer side of this list.
-If you’re looking for something you can swing between very sad or very angry, this is an excellent choice.
+If you’re looking for something you can swing between very sad or very angry, this monologue from The Pretty Theft is a solid choice.

 To Wrap Up